harroopsra/wiki-fetch-tree/README.md

 ```

 ###Update
-Added a nicer print format so it's much less of a hassle to figure out the parents of each node:
+Added a nicer print format so it's much less of a hassle to figure out the parents of each node.
+Also can print with more links:
 ```
 \-Cough
   |-K'aja – Aymara